Here are some issues that continue to give us grief:

 - Shower Compartments / 608.3, Exception 1: Grab Bars.

 - For existing buildings and facilities, do take advantage of Safe Harbor.
 It is very important that you hire a RAS that has experience working with the old 1994 standards.
-Many people use the term grandfathering, however, there is no such term under state or federal ADA standards.
-Safe Harbor generally permits that existing facilities and elements that were previously constructed to comply with the old standards do not have to be incrementally upgraded to comply with the new standards, based on the scope of work that is occurring.
+Many people use the word "grandfathering", however, there is no such term under state or federal ADA standards.
+Safe Harbor generally permits that existing facilities and elements (restrooms, parking, etc.) that were previously constructed to comply with the old standards do not have to be incrementally upgraded to comply with the new standards, based on the scope of work that is occurring.
 See Section 202.4.

 Restroom Renovation (Existing) - Loss of Safe Harbor